jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ...where `your-custom-image:latest` is the image name and tag of your kernelspecs image.
 Once deployed, the helm chart copies the data from the `/kernels` directory of your container into the `/usr/local/share/jupyter/kernels` directory of the Enterprise Gateway pod.
 Note that when this happens, the built-in kernelspecs are no longer available.
 So include all kernelspecs that you want to be available in your container image.

-Also, you should update the helm chart `kernel.whitelist` value with the name(s) of your custom kernelspecs.
+Also, you should update the helm chart `kernel.allowedKernels` (or usually comprehended as kernel whitelist) value with the name(s) of your custom kernelspecs.

 ## Kubernetes Kernel Instances